Spring Garden Revival

 • Tree density and proximity to homes or power lines

-• Frost dates and risk of late spring freezes
+• Frost dates and risk of late spring or early fall freezes

 Benefits of Tree Removal in Malden